Timur Novikov

-Timur Petrovich Novikov (September 24, 1958, Leningrad – May 23, 2002, St. Petersburg) was a Russian visual artist, designer, art theorist, philosopher, and musician.
+Timur Petrovich Novikov (September 24, 1958 – May 23, 2002) was a Russian visual artist, designer, art theorist, philosopher, and musician.
 He is considered one of the most influential proponents of Nonconformist Art before and after the dissolution of the Soviet Union in 1991.

 Life and work

 As he grew up in the Soviet Union, Novikov experienced its cultural and political constraints.
 His artistic education began at the age of seven at the House of Pioneers in Leningrad (now St. Petersburg), and later at the Young Art Historians Club at the Russian Museum in the same city.

-In 1977 he became a member of the Letopis (Chronicles) art group; and in 1982 he founded the Новый художник (New Artists) movement.
-During the 1980s Novikov worked at the Russian Museum and enjoyed access to its collection and archive, as well as close working relationships with its curators.
+In 1977, he became a member of the Letopis (Chronicles) art group; and in 1982 he founded the Новый художник (New Artists) movement.
+During the 1980s, Novikov worked at the Russian Museum and enjoyed access to its collection and archive, as well as close working relationships with its curators.
 This connection lasted to when he started work as an artist.
-In 1990 and 1991 he studied as an intern at the Institut des Arts Plastiques (Institute of Plastic Arts) in Paris, France.
+In 1990 and 1991, he studied as an intern at the Institut des Arts Plastiques (Institute of Plastic Arts) in Paris, France.

-During the 1980s and 1990s Novikov was a regular participant in the Pop Mechanics show of experimental composer Sergey Kuryokhin and worked on its stage design.
+During the 1980s and 1990s, Novikov was a regular participant in the Pop Mechanics show of experimental composer Sergey Kuryokhin and worked on its stage design.
 Several pop groups from the show worked with him to explore a new visual and stage design.
-In 1983 Novikov founded and led an experimental rock-group Новые композиторы (New Composers) and invented new musical instruments for it.
+In 1983, Novikov founded and led an experimental rock-group Новые композиторы (New Composers) and invented new musical instruments for it.
 He was also involved in a number of film projects as an actor and artist, and made a name as an innovative film designer.
-In 1987 Novikov shared the Nika Award for his contribution to the popular Russian film Assa, directed by Sergei Solovyov.
+In 1987, Novikov shared the Nika Award for his contribution to the popular Russian film Assa, directed by Sergei Solovyov.